-Why Volunteer?
+It takes many skills and a variety of departments for DCMH to be successful.
+Our volunteers play a huge role when it comes to our service, compassion, and operations.
 Volunteering is not only an opportunity to give back to the community, but it is also good for your health and longevity.
-By volunteering, you have an opportunity to help staff and patients and you also have an opportunity to help yourself.
-A recent study at the University of Michigan found that volunteering, more than any other activity, dramatically increases life expectancy.
+By volunteering you have an opportunity to help staff and patients as well as yourself.

-Applications may be picked up at the Visitor Desk in the main lobby of the hospital or click here to print a volunteer application
+Volunteers are always needed and applications may be picked up at the Visitor Desk in the main lobby of the hospital.